mdda/vim-plugin-python/README.md

 ### Declare `vim` commands and implement them in Python

-Now, you likely want to add some commands to the Plugin, or it risks to not to be very useful.
+Now, let's add some commands to the Plugin.

-Let's implement a simple command which would print out the country you are in, based on your IP.
+As an example, let's implement a simple command which would print out the country you are in, based on your local IP.

 Add this to your 'plain python file' `./python/plugin.py` :